NOVEL MECHANISM OF ACTION

 BANTAM SCIENCE AND PIPELINE

 Bantam owns a rich intellectual property estate that covers the compounds, associated chemical space and broad clinical utility.
 Bantam also owns recently filed patent applications that feature additional claims related to the mechanism and all routes of administration.
-Claims in the first of the two more recently filed applications were published in December 2016 in the US, and the second application, a PCT application filed in November 2016 has entered national phase filings.
-These filings will support patent protection for Bantam’s pipeline and any derivative products through at least 2037.
+Claims in the first of the two more recently filed applications were published in December 2016, and the second application, a PCT application filed in November 2016 has entered national phase filings.
+These filings provide patent protection for Bantam’s pipeline and any derivative products through at least 2038.

 RECENT BANTAM PUBLICATIONS